 /invite and then the @ symbol to mention any users by name who you’d like to invite to join the channel.

-Try it yourself: Collaborate on a project in Slack
+Try it yourself: Move a project into Slack

 The best way to test the waters in Slack is getting everyone to install the Slack desktop and mobile apps, then agree to use Slack only for one specific project.
 This means: